mateeeeeee/Ola/README.md

 	- in function signature to pass parameter by reference
 	- in variable declaration to declare a reference variable
-	- in function signature to return by reference
+	- in function signature to return by reference Reference variables cannot be reassigned to reference other variable
 ```

 void IntByRef(ref int a)